TouqeerAhmad/FeSSSS/README.md

 ## Training the Two Layer Perceptron
 Once the self-supervised and supervised feature are extracted, the multi (two) layer perceptron can be trained using the code provided in trainMLP directory, specifically ```mlpTrain_Concat.py```.
 A bash file  (```run_script.sh```) demonstrates training the MLP using concatenated features by providing the directories containing respective feature files, and other required arguments.
-MLP training uses the logger from [VAST repo](https://github.com/Vastlab/vast).
+MLP training uses the logger from [VAST repo](https://github.com/Vastlab/vast), please install it following the instructions.
+Once the training is complete, the log file would be saved in the trainMLP folder due to comman-line redirection as shown in ```run_script.sh```.
+Average incremental accuracy is reported for all incremental sessions at the end of the log file.

 ### BibTeX